 4) Get People to Subscribe

 If you plan to offer content on a consistent basis (see above), you want to make it as easy as possible for visitors to subscribe to your site.
-Now you can send update alerts, coupon offers and notices of contests, etc. Just do it sparingly.
-If you send too many emails, the recipients will ignore you or, even worse, become annoyed and opt out.
+Now you can send update alerts, coupon offers, and notices of contests, etc. Just do it sparingly.
+If you send too many emails, the recipients will ignore you or, even worse, become annoyed and opt-out.
 It'll be like the boy who cried werewolf.

 We suggest sending no more than one email per month in the off-season.
 Even during the Halloween season, we wouldn't advise more than twice a month.
-The most important thing to remember when emailing subscribers - is have relevant, engaging content.
+The most important thing to remember when emailing subscribers - is to have relevant, engaging content.
 If you don't have something interesting to share with your fan base - wait until you do!